NewsPolk County

-POLK COUNTY, Fla. — A teen girl was shot in the face and shoulder in a murder-suicide Monday evening at a Polk County home, according to Polk County Sheriff Grady Judd.
+POLK COUNTY, Fla. — A domestic violence incident left a woman dead and her daughter critically injured in a murder-suicide Monday evening, according to Polk County Sheriff Grady Judd.

 According to Judd, deputies arrived within minutes of a 9-1-1 call just before 11 p.m. from Lemon Avenue in the Highland City area of Lakeland, when a woman reported that a 12-year-old neighbor ran to her house and asked her to call 911 because his stepfather and mother fighting.